jwoLondon/mobv/docs/london/index.md

 <div class="wide" id="visTotal"></div>

 What about during the day?
 How do daily patterns vary between 2019 and 2020?
-Below we compare January-July 2019 with the time since the London lockdown.
 Darker squares represent a greater volume of cycle hire use within an hour long period.
+The disruption caused by the peak of lockdown is clearly evident followed by a slow return to a more spread pattern of morning and evening peaks.
+Since lockdown, weekend use has remained much higher than previously.

-_1st January – 31st July 2019:_
+_Monthly patterns in 2019:_

 <div class="wide" id="visHourly2019"></div>